Accommodation

 Camping

 There are a few locations on the trail where there is no hut, so a tent is necessary.
 There are at least seven such points in the South Island but many more in the North Island.
 It is worth thinking how many times you will be camping and choosing your level of tent comfort, weight and price accordingly.
-If you are minimising camping then no point carrying an expensive, heavy, luxury tent around.
+If you are minimising camping then no point carrying an expensive, heavy, luxury tent around, especially as the chance of striking a rainy night are not too high during summer and autumn.
 A bivvy bag may even be an option to consider.
-If you are only camping rarely then the chances are that you won’t get a rainy night (if you check weather charts you can work out the probability for different locations – see the Weather and Hazards page).
 But if you plan to camp a lot, then clearly it’s worth getting a really good tent.

 You can’t legally just camp anywhere in NZ.
-There has been a big crack-down in recent years on ‘freedom camping’, which is generally taken to mean campervans, but also includes staying in a tent (under the 2011 Freedom Camping Act).
+There has been a big crack-down in recent years on ‘freedom camping’, which is generally understood to mean campervans, but also includes staying in a tent (under the 2011 Freedom Camping Act).
 This Act says you can’t camp within 200m of a formed road, a vehicle accessible area (a car park, say), the low tide line on beaches, or a Great Walks track.
-However, you can otherwise generally camp on Conservation land, though another piece of government legislation, the Reserves Act, prohibits camping on certain types of such land: scenic or recreation reserves unless there is an area specifically for camping.
+However, you can otherwise often camp on Conservation land, though another piece of government legislation, the Reserves Act, prohibits camping on certain types of such land, such as scenic or recreation reserves, unless there is an area specifically for camping.
 This DoC page on freedom camping has more information and links.

 Hostels

-Once in towns or settlements there are usually hostels and camp grounds within easy walking distance of the trail.
-There are usually plenty of more expensive places to stay as well but it is not so often that TA-ers are likely to use these, so I have not bothered to list them.
+In towns or settlements there are often hostels and campgrounds within easy walking distance of the trail.
+There are usually plenty of more expensive places to stay as well but TA-ers are less likely to use these, so I have not bothered to list them.
 Plus, they are easy enough to find either by a Google search or by looking on Airbnb, Booking.com, BookaBach, etc.

-That leaves camp grounds.
+That leaves campgrounds.
 There are motor camps, typically with a kitchen containing stoves and refrigerators plus a laundry, a shower block and toilets.
 Many have cabins as well, though these are not so economical for just one person.
-Cabins tend to go fast, as their numbers in camp grounds are limited but generally you can find a space for a small tent without booking.
-The summer school holidays are when camp grounds are at maximum occupancy.
-Then there are basic camp grounds, usually run by the local council or DoC, and with toilet facilities only.
-There will be an honesty box for the fee, so carry some cash, and someone may come round to check that people have paid.
+Cabins tend to go fast, as their numbers in campgrounds are limited, but generally you can find a space for a small tent without booking.
+The summer school holidays are when campgrounds are at maximum occupancy.
+There are also basic campgrounds, usually run by the local council or DoC, and with toilet facilities only.
+There may be an honesty box for the fee, so carry some cash, and someone may come round to check that you have paid.
+Online booking and payment is becoming more common for these sorts of places.

 Free wi-fi is universal at hostels, and motor camps increasingly have it as well.